anthonyLuttrell/picture-police/README.md

 ## Key Features

-* **Automatic Actions:** No mod interaction is required.
+* **Automatic Actions:** Unlike other similar tools, no mod interaction is required.
 Automatically scans every single post, only acts on images, and will take automatic actions based on your settings.
 * **Google Cloud Vision integration:** Uses Google's Cloud Vision "Web Detection" API to perform thorough reverse image searches.
 * **Intelligent Username Verification:** Cross-references found matches with the current author.
 If the same user posted the image elsewhere on Reddit, it is recognized as a cross-post rather than a theft.
 * **Confidence Scoring:** Provides a percentage-based confidence score for every match to help moderators make informed decisions.